-Economic Optimism Index in Euro Area is expected to be 105.10 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Economic Optimism Index in Euro Area to stand at 106.50 in 12 months time.
-In the long-term, the Euro Area Economic Sentiment Indicator is projected to trend around 105.00 in 2020, according to our econometric models.
+Economic Optimism Index in Euro Area is expected to be 101.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.